samantha-nickerson/ecommerce-website/user-testing-report.md

 # User Testing Report

-User testing was conducted by Samantha Nickerson on Tuesday, April 1st 2014 between the times of 3:50pm and {end time} with the following participants:
+User testing was conducted by Samantha Nickerson on Tuesday, April 1st 2014 between the times of 3:50pm and {5pm} with the following participants:

-- {Jane Doe}
+- Giulia Balestra
-- {John Doe}
+- Logan Brandwood
-- {Jordan Doe}
+- Tara Boland

 ## Tasks